kabeerx9/quiz-react-app/README.md

-Quiz App with React and Firestore Database
+:Quiz App with React and Firestore Database

 This is a quiz app built with React and Firestore database using Vite.